vlang/v/doc/docs.md

 f32 f64

+isize, usize // platform-dependent, the size is how many bytes it takes to reference any location in memory

 voidptr, size_t // these are mostly used for C interoperability

 any // similar to C's void* and Go's interface{}